-A duly filled-in Individual Travel Report.
+A duly filled-in Individual Travel Report (Annex 4-2 of this Guideline).
 Supporting documentation will have to be attached to each travel report in order to demonstrate the fact that the travel and the activity actually took place (e.g. travel tickets, boarding passes with points of departure and destination, dates and name of the person travelling, invoices, receipts, proof of attendance in meetings and/or events, agendas, tangible outputs/products, minutes of meetings).
 It will not be necessary to prove the actual cost of the travel.